-Baker College, Michigan’s largest, private not-for-profit college and the top private transfer school in the state, is the first college in Michigan to offer surgical technology students advanced training on the LAPSIM ST, Laparoscopic Simulator.
+Baker College, a private nonprofit college based in Michigan, is the first college in Michigan to offer surgical technology students advanced training on the LAPSIM ST, Laparoscopic Simulator.
 The unique virtual reality simulator is now in use at Baker College in Cadillac, Flint and Muskegon.

 The simulation technology is giving every student in Baker’s surgical technology program advanced training in preparation to enter clinical surgical rotations in January 2020.
 The unique, hands-on virtual reality training available on the LAPSIM ST cannot be duplicated on other laboratory equipment, nor can the experience be extracted from classroom courses.
 The additional application will increase eye-hand coordination, depth perception, anatomic structure recognition and critical thinking skills, all of which are necessary to adapt to a real-world surgical setting.